MasterYolo/PHPRSS/README.md

 composer validate
 composer install

-Once installed, copy and paste the files to the Anax-MVC root folde
+Once installed, copy and paste the files to the Anax-MVC root folder.

 ##TESTS